mimblewimble/grin-rfcs/text/0000-slatepack.md

 ### With a `SlatePack Address`

-1. `grin-wallet send -d grin1bech32address 1.337`
+1. `grin-wallet send -d slatepack1bech32address 1.337`

-2. Sender wallet derives an onion v3 address from `grin1bech32address` and attempts to complete the transaction synchronously via Tor
+2. Sender wallet derives an onion v3 address from `slatepack1bech32address` and attempts to complete the transaction synchronously via Tor

 3. (Fallback) If the synchronous transaction fails, a `SlatePack Message` string is encrypted to the `SlatePack Address` and output for manual asynchronous transport by the user

 ### Without a `SlatePack Address`

-1. `grin-wallet send -d slatepack 1.337`
+1. `grin-wallet send 1.337`

 2. A `SlatePack Message` string is output for manual asynchronous transport by the user